Sridharshan23005550/EX-4-ADVANCED-ENCRYPTION-STANDARD-DES-ALGORITHM/README.md

 ## RESULT:

-Hence,to use Advanced Encryption Standard (AES) Algorithm for a practical application like URL Encryption is done successfully.
+Hence,to use Advanced Encryption Standard (AES) Algorithm for a practical application like URL Encryption is done successfully